Joining two indices in Elasticsearch

 INNER JOIN teams t ON p.name = t.players

-Using the enrich processor for joining two indexes
+Using the enrich processor

 1. First, you need to create an enrich policy.
-This policy defines which index to use for enrichment and which field to match on.
-Here is an example:
+This policy defines which index to use for enrichment, which field to match on and which field(s) to use for enriching incoming documents.

-PUT /_enrich/policy/my_enrich_policy
+PUT _enrich/policy/my_enrich_policy

 {